CEO Statement on Racial Injustice, Equality, and How We Plan to Take Further Action

 That being said, as I continue learning and take this moment to examine my feelings and actions, I can see places for expansion and growth for our company in our actions towards social issues.

 As a business owner, I have mostly kept the public expression of Bodyworks DW limited to our field of expertise, which is massage therapy and wellness.
-If you were to happen upon my personal social media channels, it’s very easy to figure out where I stand on social issues.
+If you were to happen upon my personal social media channels, it’s very easy to figure out where I stand on many social issues including the black lives matter movement.
 I’m a humanist.
 And a pacifist.
 I couldn’t excel at the work I do without being those things.
 And I support any initiative that truly works to promote equality.
 And on my own personal media channels, I’m not at all shy about it.

 However, Bodyworks DW itself has been shy about it, at least on our public face.
 Privately, with clients who know me, I’m not shy with my views.
 But our website rarely strays beyond our “lane” of massage therapy, nor do our social media profiles.
 Initially, this was out of an older way that I was taught to do business.
 Which is that you don’t mix business and the third rail of social issues.
 Not in any way that could impede our ability to practice our main mission of providing massage therapy.